Hero Background

 FTC Funeral Rule

-In 1984, the Federal Trade Commission (FTC) introduced a rule to regulate how funeral service providers charge for funerals.
 The FTC Funeral Rule requires funeral service providers to provide standardized pricing lists, itemized receipts, and detailed funeral cost breakdowns.

-This rule was designed to create transparency in the funeral process and to protect grieving families from being taken advantage of by funeral service providers.
+The FTC funeral rule was designed to create transparency in the funeral process and to protect grieving families from being taken advantage of by funeral service providers.

 4